iwamatsu/slim/INSTALL.md

    - libjpeg

-   Optionally may require:
+   Optionally may also require:

    - libpam0g  (required really)
    - libck-connector0
    - libdbus-1-3

-   (These should be auto-detected and reported at cmake time.)
+   (These should be auto-detected cached and reported at _initial_ cmake time.)

 External Applications
 ----------------------

 For Operations::

-    + one Window Manager or Desktop Environment to login to.
+    - one Window Manager or Desktop Environment to login to.
-      - _F1_ Allows choice between installed environments.
+      + _F1_ Allows choice between installed environments.
-    + "console" Requires an  Xterm
+    - "console" Requires an  Xterm
-    +  _F11_  as screenshot
+    -  _F11_  as screenshot
-       - Requires "import" e.g as found in the imagemagick suite.
+       + Requires "import" e.g as found in the imagemagick suite.
-       - Alt: slim has also well tested with "scrot"
+       + Alt: slim has also well tested with "scrot"

 ---------------------
   Build and Install
 ---------------------

 1. Build
 ---------

-   Edit the CMakefile.txt to adjust libraries and paths to your OS (if needed).
+   Optionally edit the CMakefile.txt to adjust libraries and paths to your Operating System (if needed).
-   Note for example:  CMAKE_INSTALL_PREFIX "/usr/local"
+   For example:  CMAKE_INSTALL_PREFIX "/usr/local"

 2. Default Build
 -----------------